My Best Friend's Wedding: Plot

 The next morning, Jules discovers that neither Michael nor Kimmy have told anyone else that the wedding is off.
 She tries to manipulate the couple into breaking up for good, but Michael and Kimmy decide to get married after all.
 Jules finally confesses her love to Michael and passionately kisses him.
-Kimmy witnesses this and drives away, pursued by Michael, who is followed by Jules in a caterer's truck.
-Jules calls George, who assures her that Michael loves Kimmy.
-Finding Michael at Chicago Union Station, Jules confesses to everything.
-He forgives her and tells her that here at the station is where he proposed to Kimmy and she accepted, and they split up to look for Kimmy.
+Kimmy witnesses this and drives away distraught, pursued by Michael, who in turn is pursued by Jules in a caterer's truck.
+Jules calls George while driving and explains the situation, who assures her that Michael loves Kimmy and Jules has now a brief opportunity to ensure the couple are reconciled before the scheduled time of the wedding.
+Finding Michael at Chicago Union Station, Jules confesses to writing the email to his boss that accidentally got sent by Walter's secretary just to win Michael back.
+Although angry with her Michael forgives her and tells her that here at the station is where he proposed to Kimmy and she accepted, and they split up to look for Kimmy.

 Jules finds Kimmy in the bathroom of Comiskey Park.
 Amid a crowd of onlookers, Kimmy confronts Jules for interfering with Michael.
 Jules apologizes, assuring Kimmy that Michael truly loves her, and they reconcile.
 The wedding proceeds, and at the reception, Jules gives a heartfelt speech as Kimmy's maid of honor.
 Jules allows the newlyweds to temporarily have "The Way You Look Tonight" as their song until they find their own song.
 Jules and Michael share their goodbyes, both finally moving on.
 On the phone with George, Jules is surprised to see him at the reception, and they dance together.